spoco2/AngularAMD-DynamicModules/README.md

-#AngularJS Lazy loading dynamically defined programs using AngularAMD and RequireJS (Development version)
+#AngularJS Lazy loading dynamically defined programs using AngularAMD and RequireJS

 A demonstration of loading sub-programs within an angular application that have been defined dynamically.
 (Here by a json file, but just as easily by a call to a backend service.)